Snater/CLNDR2/README.md

 ## Asynchronously loading Calendar Events

-The `beforeRender` and `afterRender` callbacks may be used to asynchronously load events and add them to the calendar.
+The `beforeRender` and `afterRender` [callbacks](http://clndr2.snater.com/docs/types/types.InteractionEvents.html) may be used to asynchronously load events and add them to the calendar.

+### Load new Events before Rendering

 For `beforeRender`, the callback may be implemented like in the following simple example: